PseudoDevs/IamGhost/FATAL16.md

-Last updated: 2024-04-02 19:56:10
+Last updated: 2024-04-02 19:56:43
-Random Quote: As you walk in God's divine wisdom, you will surely begin to see a greater measure of victory and good success in your life. - Joseph Prince
+Random Quote: The path to success is to take massive, determined action. - Tony Robbins